EJGibson/IdeaFactory/chapter1.md

 ###Getting Started with Customer Problems
 Thank you, **Pragmatic Marketing**, for being so amazing.
 It's really streamlined my thinking.
 I use it in corporate professional world, and personal/professional world.

+We are circling a few customer problems.
+Our strategy has been informed not only by **PM** but also by reading we've done over time; by my experience watching the business that I'm a part of grow and build, as well as things we've read about investing, the startup world, and general topics of interest.

+One thing that sticks with me - Vinay mentioned that a good strategy for buying **stocks** that will grow is to look around you at what you see people using. **Chipotle** was a good example of this. **Buffalo Wild Wings** and others.
+So we tried to think of problems that people immediately around us were having, including notably, ourselves.

+###From Customer Problems to Early Project Concepts / Ideas###

 ###Investigating Copyright
 ####How does one copyright something?

 Apparently, it used to be a challenge to do this - it used to come only when secured via publication.
 Though now, copyright is automatically in place.
 Though as a document by the U.S. government indicates, there are advantages to registration.

-We are circling a few customer problems.
-Our strategy has been informed not only by **PM** but also by reading we've done over time; by my experience watching the business that I'm a part of grow and build, as well as things we've read about investing, the startup world, and general topics of interest.

-One thing that sticks with me - Vinay mentioned that a good strategy for buying **stocks** that will grow is to look around you at what you see people using. **Chipotle** was a good example of this. **Buffalo Wild Wings** and others.
-So we tried to think of problems that people immediately around us were having, including notably, ourselves.

-###From Customer Problems to Early Ideas###

 "**How to Secure a Copyright**